Here’s What Your Favorite Dog Breed Says About Your Personality

 Can't imagine life without a Labrador, or obsessed with your French Bulldog?
 Here's what studies and experts say your favorite dog breed says about your personality.

-German Shepherd lovers: confident and tough
+German Shepherd lovers: Confident and tough

 “Exceptionally confident, tough, and looking for loyalty”— those are the words Karin Wagner, an American Kennel Club representative who judges German Shepherds in dog shows, uses to describe this breed.
 Think of a no-nonsense high school teacher who won’t let you get away with goofing off.
 Other research has found that owners of Rottweilers and German Shepherds are more likely to have hostile or aggressive personalities.
 German Shepherds are born to protect just like these other guard dogs.

-Golden or Labrador Retriever lovers: spunky and adventurous
+Golden or Labrador Retriever lovers: Spunky and adventurous

 Toy dog lovers: Agreeable and conscientious